 - The delivery of notifications depends on the user’s status on the Internet (online/offline).
 On a desktop, a subscriber will only receive the message when he opens his browser and is connected to the Internet.
 For a mobile device, a web push comes when the smartphone screen (Android) is unlocked, regardless of whether or not the browser is open.

 - Like SMS, push notifications have limitations regarding the amount of text that can be sent.
 Read more about push notification character limits.
-Therefore, a message should be succinct, sharp and intriguing.
-However, in addition to text, a notification can include an image, buttons and a link.
+Therefore, a message should be succinct, sharp, and intriguing.
+In addition to text, a notification can include an image, buttons, and a link.

 In September 2018, there were certain changes made to Windows 10.
 Since then, push notifications have been sent to the Notification Center, where they can be viewed at a later time.
 This is also true on Mac OS.

 In February 2020, Google released the Quiet UI for notifications in Chrome to ensure more genuine connections between websites and users.

 We present a comparative table of the considered marketing channels.
 Therefore, we can clearly understand the differences between SMS and push.

 |Delivery guarantee||~ 90%||up to 75%|

 |Cost||from $0,02 per message||from $4 per month per 1,000 subscribers|

 You can choose to make use of both tools, employing a multi-channel approach for your business, to achieve different marketing goals.